 - Cause damage to chassis and terminal handling equipment

-- Injuries to dock workers while containers are handled in container yards
+- Cause injuries to dock workers while containers are handled in container yards

 - Contribute to citations or accidents on highways and railways.

 The International Maritime Organization (IMO) has amended the Safety of Life at Sea Convention (SOLAS) to require, as a condition for loading a packed container onto a ship for export, that the container has a verified weight.
 The shipper is responsible for the verification of the packed container’s weight.
 This requirement became legally effective on July 1, 2016.
 After this date, it became a violation of SOLAS to load a packed container onto a vessel if the vessel operator and marine terminal operator do not have a verified container weight.